Southwest Detroit, Michigan

-“3:30,” replied Katrina looking at the red glowing numbers of the alarm clock.
-“Answer it, see who it is.”
+“Three a.m.,” replied Katrina looking at the red glowing numbers of the bedside alarm clock.
+“Answer it; see who it is.”

-Ramon pulled of the blanket and sat at the edge of his bed rubbing his eyes.
-The annoying knocking got him up easily.
+Ramon pulled off the blanket and sat at the edge of his bed rubbing his eyes.
 Dressed in pajama bottoms and a t-shirt, he walked out of the bedroom.
 Katrina, curious, did the same following her husband out to see who would be knocking at an ungodly hour.

-Ramon pulled away the curtain that covered the small square window of his front door.
+Ramon pulled the curtain that covered the small square window at eye level in his front door.

 “What does he want?”
-Katrina asked, annoyed.
+Katrina hollered back, annoyed.
 She never cared much for Frankie; always thought he was a strange fellow.
-However, Ramon and Frankie been friends for years, long before Katrina fell in love and married her husband.
+However, Ramon and Frankie been friends since high school, long before Katrina fell in love and married her husband.

 Ramon opened the door and Frankie stood there looking distraught, soaking wet from the rain.

-“Hey Ramon, sorry to wake you, man.
+“Hey Ray, sorry to wake you, man.
 Can I come in?”
 Frankie asked.

-Katrina turned on the living room light but went back into the bedroom down the hall and stood at the threshold to listen to whatever could have possessed Frankie to wake her and her husband in the middle of the night.
+Katrina stood at the threshold of the bedroom down the hall to listen to whatever could have possessed Frankie to wake her and her husband in the middle of the night.

-“Have a seat,” Ramon offered his friend.
-Frankie sat down on the sofa, palms in his eyes as he tried to gain his composure.
+Frankie sat down on the sofa, rubbing his palms in his eyes as he tried to gain his composure.

 “Why what happened?”
 Ramon asked.